mosabami/SuperAKS-App/README.md

 ## Testing & Debuging individual microservices using Bridge to Kubernetes
 Bridge to kubernetes is an amazing tool that allows developers debug and test their code by running their Microservice locally on their computer and having it connect to other microservices running in their kubernetes cluster.
 This way, they can test changes they make to their local microservice against the entire application already running on kubernetes.
 For more information about this, check out [this video](https://www.youtube.com/watch?v=yl14NJcUMGU).

-## Create and Deploy Updated Code using GitHub Action Workflow and the AKS Automated Deployment Feature
+## Deploy Updated Code using GitHub Action Workflow and the AKS Automated Deployment Feature
 You can follow the instructions in [this section of the demo repo](https://github.com/sabbour/contoso-names#create-a-github-actions-workflow) to do this.

 ## Other AKS features that aid developer productivity